 Q: Do the improvements to the site include a restaurant?
 A spa?
 Aren’t those new businesses outside of the scope of the 1996 special permit?

-A: The Manor House already has zoning authorization to operate a restaurant on-site under its 1996 special permit, and it has historically offered food service to its overnight and daytime guests.
+A: The Manor House already has zoning authorization to operate a restaurant on-site under its 1996 special permit, and it has historically offered food service to its overnight and daytime guests, specifically breakfast, picnic packages, charcuterie boards, and lite bites for their comfort and convenience.
 Today, The Manor House Inn has a Class 3 Food Service License from the Torrington Area Health District, and the Norfolk Fire Marshal has confirmed that the Inn may have up to 44 dining seats within the Inn building for food service.
 While Three Stewards intends to enhance its food service offerings for its guests, doing so is within the scope of its special permit and does not constitute a new business or different use on-site.

-The proposed wellness amenities at the rear of the site are also within the scope of the 1996 special permit and do not constitute a new business.
+The proposed wellness amenities and landscaping at the rear of the site are also within the scope of the 1996 special permit and do not constitute a new business.
 The recreational spaces will service the Inn’s guests by providing a designated and tranquil space for rest, recreation, and massage – already offered on-site today and dating back to when the permit was issued in the 1990s.
 The new building will also include a Nordic-style hydrothermal circuit that combines hot and cold water features and quiet rest areas.
-We will remain open to daytime guests, just as we’ve been when hosting special events.
-This shift is operational: towards revenue-generation-through-recreation, and relies less on revenue-generation-through-events.
-Multiple revenue streams are needed to subsidize the lodging revenue so that the Manor House remains operational.

 As with all of the Inn’s offerings, advanced reservations will be required, limiting the number of guests that may use the Inn at any given time.

-Q: I’ve heard people refer to the proposed additions as a Nordic Spa or Hydrothermal Spa.
+Q: I’ve heard people refer to the proposed additions as a Nordic Spa or Hydrothermal Circuit.
 What does that mean?
+Will this be a new, standalone day spa business?

 Q: What are the benefits of this type of recreation?